YashiBindal/jsTraining/README.md

 # NodeJS

-# Day 7: code in NodeJs/day7/day7server.js
+# Day 7:

+-code in NodeJs/day7/day7server.js

         -Create a HTTP Server, that will respond the Products Information as -ProductId, ProductName, CategoryName,Price